The Kohli Prize

 © European University Institute, 2023

 Born in Denmark, he studied sociology, demography and economics in Copenhagen and Wisconsin, where he received his PhD.
 A highly successful career followed.
 Gøsta Esping-Andersen has held numerous teaching positions at various universities worldwide, and has cooperated on various high-level policy reports.
 He is also a member of the American Academy of Arts and Sciences and the British Academy.
-With his highly influential work “The three worlds of welfare capitalism” he set up typology of welfare state regimes, which has become the classical starting point of research in the field.
+With his highly influential work “The three worlds of welfare capitalism” he set up a typology of welfare state regimes which has become the classical starting point of research in the field.